In August 2018, I visited my first Muslim nation located in the island of Borneo called Brunei Darussalam.

-There was already a surfing culture established and there were local surfers in Brunei.
-The local and foreign surfers were all very welcoming of me, and for that, I do appreciate the warmth and acceptance.
+There is already a surfing culture established and there were local surfers in Brunei.
+The local and foreign surfers were all very welcoming of me, and for that, I do appreciate the warmth and hospitality.

 Although my visit to Brunei was done in such a short period of time, I have learned some deeper information of the country, and it has surprised me as to how unique a nation Brunei is in comparison to my own country.